causiq/logary/README.md

 prefix with "_fields."

-Fields are the structured data when you use structure logging like (https://messagetemplates.org/), there are mainly two style to achive this.
+Fields are the structured data when you use structure logging like (https://messagetemplates.org/), there are mainly two style to achieve this.

 ```fsharp
 type SomeInfo() =